haf0g/lab-agile-planning/README.md

 # lab-agile-planning
-This repository conatains the lab for agile palnning.
+This repository contains the lab for agile palnning.